-If you would like more information on caring for your teeth at home, please contact us or schedule an appointment for a consultation.
-You can also learn more about this topic by reading the Dear Doctor magazine article “10 Tips for Daily Oral Care at Home.”
+If you would like more information on minimizing a gummy smile, please contact us or schedule an appointment for a consultation.
+You can also learn more about this topic by reading the Dear Doctor magazine article “Gummy Smiles.”

-If you would like more information on ANUG and other periodontal gum conditions, please contact us or schedule an appointment for a consultation.
-You can also learn more about this topic by reading the Dear Doctor magazine article “Painful Gums in Teens & Adults.”
+If you would like more information on post-gum disease maintenance, please contact us or schedule an appointment for a consultation.
+You can also learn more about this topic by reading the Dear Doctor magazine article “Periodontal Cleanings.”

 This website includes materials that are protected by copyright, or other proprietary rights.
 Transmission or reproduction of protected items beyond that allowed by fair use, as defined in the copyright laws, requires the written permission of the copyright owners.